dotnet/docs-aspire/docs/database/sql-server-entity-framework-component.md

 ## Example usage

-In the _Program.cs_ file of your component consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireSqlServerEFCoreSqlClientExtensions.AddSqlServerDbContext%2A> extension to register a `DbContext` for use via the dependency injection container.
+In the _Program.cs_ file of your component-consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireSqlServerEFCoreSqlClientExtensions.AddSqlServerDbContext%2A> extension to register a `DbContext` for use via the dependency injection container.

 ```csharp
 builder.AddSqlServerDbContext<YourDbContext>("sql");